DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: Parsing Evaluation Details

 \paragraph{End-to-End (Sentence) Methods.} \VGTBaseDirect{} and \FACTUALTDirect{} apply \VGTBase{} and \FACTUALTBase{} directly to full captions without using the sentence-level parsing and graph merging pipeline.

-\paragraph{End-to-End (Discourse) Methods.} These models are fine-tuned on caption-graph pairs from \DiscoSGDS{}. \DiscoSGTFive{} variants are fine-tuned \FlanT{} models in base (0.25B), large (0.78B), and xl (3B) sizes, while \DiscoSGQwen{} variants are fine-tuned \Qwen{} models with 0.5B, 1.5B, and 7B parameters.
-All are PLMs fine-tuned on 8,730 examples combining manual and synthetic data. \DiscoSGGPT{} is our teacher model for generating synthetic data, which is \GPTFour{} fine-tuned on 300 expert-annotated examples.
+\paragraph{End-to-End (Discourse) Methods.} These models are fine-tuned on caption-graph pairs from \DiscoSGDS{}. \DiscoSGTFive{} variants are \FlanT{} models in base (0.25B), large (0.78B), and xl (3B) sizes, while \DiscoSGQwen{} variants are \Qwen{} models with 0.5B, 1.5B, and 7B parameters.
+Unless noted, all are trained on 8{,}730 examples combining human and synthetic data.
+We also include \DiscoSGTFive{}-large (300), trained on 300 expert curated examples to control for training size, and \DiscoSGGPT{}, a \GPTFour{} teacher fine-tuned on the same 300 examples used to generate the 8{,}730 synthetic instances.

-\paragraph{Few-Shot Prompting (3-shot).} We evaluate large PLMs including \QwenInstruct{}, \LlamaInstruct{}, and \GPTFour{} in both text-only and multimodal versions.
-During the evaluation, each caption in the test set receives three in-context examples retrieved from \DiscoSGDS{} based on cosine similarities between TF-IDF vectors of the training captions and the test caption.
+\paragraph{Few-Shot Prompting (3 shot).} We evaluate large instruction tuned PLMs, including \QwenInstruct{}, \LlamaInstruct{}~\cite{grattafiori2024llama}, and \GPTFour{} (text-only and multimodal).
+For each test caption, generation is conditioned on three in-context examples formatted as caption-scene graph pairs; the examples are retrieved from \DiscoSGDS{} using cosine similarity of TF-IDF vectors.
+We also evaluate a \GraphRAG{} variant with \GPTFour{} (text) that first extracts entities and relations from captions and then conditions graph generation on these cues, using 3-shot prompts where each shot provides the caption, its extracted entities and relations, and the reference graph.

 \paragraph{Iterative Refinement Methods.} All iterative baselines use 3-shot \GPTFour{} as Generator and Interpreter, differing only in the Programmer component.
-The three examples for the Generator are retrieved from \DiscoSGDS{} and those for the Interpreter are retrieved from \DiscoSGED{} using the same TF-IDF cosine similarity retrieval method described above. \begin{itemize} \item \textbf{\PiVe{}}~\cite{han2024pive}: The Programmer is a \FlanT{} model fine-tuned on \DiscoSGED{} that proposes insertion actions only. \item \textbf{\SelfRefine{}}~\cite{madaan2303self}: The Programmer is \GPTFour{} that generates self-feedback containing insertion and deletion suggestions based on three feedback examples retrieved from \DiscoSGED{} using cosine similarities between TF-IDF vectors of captions. \item \textbf{\ProgRefine{}}~\cite{li2024improving}: The Programmer is a \FlanT{} model fine-tuned on \DiscoSGED{} that requires the decoder to directly predict both insertion and deletion actions, unlike other methods that use the encoder for deletion and decoder for insertion. \end{itemize} All methods run two refinement iterations for a fair comparison with our framework.
+The three examples for the Generator are retrieved from \DiscoSGDS{} and those for the Interpreter are retrieved from \DiscoSGED{} using the same TF-IDF cosine similarity retrieval method described above. \begin{itemize} \item \textbf{\PiVe{}}~\cite{han2024pive}: The Programmer is a \FlanT{} model fine-tuned on \DiscoSGED{} that proposes insertion actions only. \item \textbf{\SelfRefine{}}~\cite{madaan2303self}: The Programmer is \GPTFour{} that generates self-feedback containing insertion and deletion suggestions based on three feedback examples retrieved from \DiscoSGED{} using cosine similarities between TF-IDF vectors of captions. \item \textbf{\ProgRefine{}}~\cite{li2024improving}: The Programmer is a \FlanT{} model fine-tuned on \DiscoSGED{} that requires the decoder to directly predict both insertion and deletion actions, unlike other methods that use the encoder for deletion and decoder for insertion. \end{itemize} All methods run \textbf{two refinement iterations} for a fair comparison with our framework.